JasonLinjc/CRISPR-Net/README.md

 # CRISPR-Net: A Fused Recurrent Convolutional Network Quantifies CRISPR Off-target Activities with Indels and Mismatches
 This repository includes a fused long-term recurrent convolutional neural network named CRISPR-Net for predicting the off-targets activities with insertions, deletions and mismatches in CRISPR/Cas9 gene editing.
-There are two models that can be used to quantify the
+There are two models that can be used to quantify the off-target activities induced by CRISPR guide RNA.
+One is CRISPR_net.py which can predict the off-target activities with indels and mismatches, the other is CRISPR_net_mismatches_only.py which can only predict the off-target activities with mismathces.

 # PREREQUISITE
 CRISPR-Net was conducted by Python 3.6 and Keras 2.2.4 (using TensorFlow 1.12 backend)